MhmRhm/asio-recipes/README.md

 take some time, but you'll get library versions that are often many releases ahead of what system package managers provide.

+Generating test coverage reports requires debug symbols, so coverage targets won't build for Release configurations.

+Keep in mind that on Windows, file paths cannot exceed 260 characters.
+To prevent issues, use short folder names and **avoid spaces in directory or file names**.

 All necessary path variables used by this template are configured in the `CMakePresets.json` file.
 If your local installation paths for dependencies like vcpkg or Qt differ from the defaults, modify the entries in this file